-- We offer both the Pfizer (for ages 12+) and Moderna vaccines (for ages 18+).
-If you have a preference, please read each clinic's description carefully before registering to check which vaccine is being administered.
+- Ages 12 and Older: We offer both the Pfizer (for ages 12+) and Moderna vaccines (for ages 18+).
+If you have a preference, please read each clinic's description carefully while registering to check which vaccine is being administered.

-- Check our "Booster Shots & Third Doses" tab for information about booster shots.
+- Boosters: Check our "Booster Shots & Third Doses" tab for information about booster shots.

 Additional COVID-19 Information and Resources